 Climate change adaptation, vulnerability and services

-• Climate change adaptation, with a focus on decision-support under deep uncertainty, climate risk perception and communication, the design and implementation of adaptation policies and programmes, and adaptation tracking, focusing on local to global scales
+Climate change adaptation: decision-support under deep uncertainty, climate risk perception and communication, adaptation tracking, and the design and implementation of adaptation policies and programmes.

-• Climate change vulnerability, including approaches to assessing vulnerability with a strong focus on Indigenous communities and the integration of diverse sources of knowledge (western science, local and Indigenous knowledge)
+Climate change vulnerability: vulnerability assessment approaches with a strong focus on Indigenous communities and the integration of diverse sources of knowledge (western science, local and Indigenous knowledge).

+Our research is truly global; ranging from Indigenous communities in the Arctic to European organisations, and from fast changing economies like India and China to countries in Africa.
+Central to our thinking is using knowledge co-production, collaborating with stakeholders in an iterative approach that is based on mutual trust and shared ownership of the research.
+The ethical dimensions are critical to us as individuals and as an academic organisation and underpins all our research activities.
 The nature of the challenge requires a multi- and inter-disciplinary research group.
 Collectively, we are able to draw on insights and methods from environmental social science, health sciences, human geography, science and technology studies, psychology, and sustainability science.
-We also collaborate with climate science experts, industry experts, communities and other users of climate information.
-We currently have projects in the UK, Europe, the Arctic, Latin America, Africa, India, and China.
+We also collaborate with climate science experts, industry experts, communities, and other users of climate information.

 Further information